 Advanced radiology services, such as CAT and PET scans, MRIs and MRAs are among the imaging services covered.
 See the Schedule of Benefits for more information about the benefit levels for these services.
+Remember: If you go to an Independent Provider (free-standing facility) instead of Hospital Based facility for your tests, there is no charge to you.
 See Managed Care Requirements for information about authorization requirements for these services.